Sermon for the First Sunday of Advent

 And in our modern age, with Artificial Intelligence offering answers at the touch of a button,

-it might seem entirely reasonable to expect faith to now be explained in a more cut‑and‑dried way.
+it might seem entirely reasonable to expect faith now to be explained in a more cut‑and‑dried way.

-But faith has always carried with it a sense of mystery.
-It cannot be reduced to formulas or neat explanations.
+But faith has always carried with it a deep sense of mystery.

-The mystery of faith is not something to be solved, but something to be lived;
+Because the mystery of faith is not something to be solved, but something to be lived;

 a light we receive and carry, even when we do not fully understand it.